EndBug/pages-preview/README.md

     preview_token: ${{ secrets.PREVIEW_TOKEN }}

     # --- OPTIONAL ---
+    # The name of the environment to use for the deployment
+    # Default: 'preview'
+    deployment_env: 'development'

+    # Whether to use the deployments API
+    # Default: 'true'
+    deployments: false

     # The name of the author of the resulting commit
     # Default: the GitHub Actor